fz3hra/fz3hra/README.md

 I am a Full Stack Engineer && student studying Software Engineering at the University of Mauritius.

 - 🌱 I’m currently learning Machine Learning
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Machine Learning projects && Full Stack Projects
-- 🤔 I’m looking for help with Machine Learning && Full Stack
+- 🤔 I’m looking for help with Machine Learning && Full Stack Development
-- 💬 Ask me about ...
 - 📫 How to reach me: https://www.linkedin.com/in/faatimah-iz-zaahra-m-0670881a1/
-- 😄 Pronouns: ...
 - ⚡ Fun fact: I do karate and I like anime && Gaming.